microsoft/BuildXL/Public/Src/Tools/Execution.Analyzer/Analyzers.Core/XlgDebugger/Documentation/QueryLanguage.md

 **Semantics**

-A number of [library functions](#Library-Functions) is provided, and each has its own semantics.
+A number of [library functions](#Library-Functions) are provided.
+Each has its own semantics.
 Each function accepts a number of switches and a number of arguments.

 ## Output Redirection